-Our analysis of operational and administrative risks follows the guidelines in our criteria (see "Covered Bond Ratings Framework: Methodology And Assumptions," published on June 30, 2015).
+Our analysis of operational and administrative risks follows the guidelines in our criteria (see "Covered Bond Ratings Framework: Methodology And Assumptions," June 30, 2015).

-Hypo focuses on very-low-risk lending--comprising mortgage loans to domestic retail customers (29% of total portfolio as of Q2 2023) and housing companies (69% of total portfolio as of Q2 2023).
-Hypo expects loan growth to be balanced between retail and housing company loans, which reflects its low-risk appetite.
+Hypo focuses on very-low-risk lending--comprising mortgage loans to domestic retail customers and housing companies (29% and 69% of total portfolio, respectively, as of O4 2024).
+Hypo expects loan growth to be balanced between retail and housing company loans, reflecting its low-risk appetite.

 Mortgage loans are euro-denominated and mainly have a floating rate.
-As of March 31, 2024, Hypo's average loan book LTV ratio stood at 30.3%, well below that of many specialized mortgage lenders in the Nordics.
+As of Q4 2024, Hypo's average loan book LTV ratio stood at 31.1%, well below that of many specialized mortgage lenders in the Nordics.
 Furthermore, mortgage loans are almost entirely amortizing.
 The bank originates its loans in the Helsinki metropolitan area, southern Finland, and specified growth areas in Finland.
 Hypo's sole physical branch is in Helsinki.
 Its services are complemented through online and telephone banking.